Information for Parents

 Frequently Asked Questions

-Because the Specialized Resource Center focuses on our current students' needs, we generally only receive and evaluate documentation once a student has been accepted at Manhattan College, completed the New Student Application, and has (or will soon be) enrolled in courses.
+Because the Specialized Resource Center focuses on our current students' needs, we generally only receive and evaluate documentation once a student has been accepted at Manhattan University, completed the New Student Application, and has (or will soon be) enrolled in courses.
 The admission process does not include disclosing the need for accommodations.

 • May I assist my student in completing the New Student Application?